 Excalibur plum tree care is considered to be relatively easy.
 With the right conditions, this tree will grow and thrive, producing abundant fruit each year.
 Plant your tree in a spot with soil that drains well and that is adequately fertile.
 Add compost or other organic material to the soil before planting if necessary.

-The tree will also need a spot with full sun and enough space to grow.
+The tree will need a spot with full sun and enough space to grow as well.
 Watering regularly is essential in the first season while your tree establishes strong roots, but in subsequent years you should only need to water when rainfall is unusually light.

 Excalibur is not self-pollinating, so you will need another plum tree in the same general area.
 Acceptable pollinators for an Excalibur tree include Victoria, Violetta, and Marjories Seedling.
 Depending on your location, the plums will be ready to harvest and eat fresh or cook with in August.